 And while it’s not the same as an in-person meeting in a conference room or over lunch at a restaurant, the virtual selling platform can, and will, provide engaging and creative places for sellers and buyers to come together and make business deals happen.
 This aspect of virtual selling will certainly carry forward as we go back to business as usual, and the way we do business will be different.

-Demian is a serial entrepreneur who has founded several successful software technology companies over the course of his 25-year career.
-At Bluescape, Demian leads technological innovation and product strategy.
-Demian is a recognized leader in SaaS business models and technologies, and has held key leadership roles at software companies like Innotas (formerly Project Arena), Convoy Corp., and Teaching Channel.
-He is currently a featured writer on the Forbes Technology Council.
+Demian is a serial entrepreneur who has founded several successful software technology companies.
+At Bluescape, he leads technological innovation and product strategy.
+He currently writes for the Forbes Technology Council.